THE BATHOUSE IS OPEN!

-The park has 19 rustic cabins and 10 deluxe cabins.
-All are located in quiet, wooded settings and are completely equipped with electrical appliances, cooking utensils, and linens.
-The park also has two campgrounds.
+The park has two campgrounds.
 The east campground has 25 sites with water and electric hook-up and 10 primitive sites for tents only; the west campground has 50 sites with water and electric hook-up.
-All of the sites have tables, grills, and fire pit.
+All of the sites have a table, grill and fire pit.

 Norris Dam State Park has two meeting rooms located in the west section on the park that can accommodate 10 to 75 people.
 These meeting rooms can be reserved up to one year in advance.
 The Tea Room is also a very popular venue for weddings, reunions and receptions.
 For more information, please contact the park office at 865-426-7461 or toll free at 1-800-543-9335.